The Sierra Leone research programme

-The SLRC Sierra Leone country research programme, implemented over a two-year period from April 2013 to April 2015, focused broadly on (state) capacity to address the country’s strikingly high malnutrition rates.
-Our research sought to understand why and how, despite multiple and ongoing efforts at prevention, malnutrition rates in Sierra Leone remain so high.
-Taking as its starting point Irish Aid-supported partnerships with the Ministry of Health and Sanitation (MoHS) to build capacity to prevent malnutrition in Sierra Leone at the national, district and community level, as well as efforts to broaden the mandate for addressing malnutrition beyond just the MoHS, the programme aimed to generate useful and relevant findings which would contribute towards evidence-informed policy making around this important issue.
+The SLRC Sierra Leone country research programme began in April 2013 and initially focused on state capacity to address the country’s high malnutrition rates.
+The research sought to understand why and how, despite multiple and ongoing efforts at prevention, malnutrition rates in Sierra Leone remain so high.
+Taking as its starting point Irish Aid-supported partnerships with the Ministry of Health and Sanitation (MoHS) to build capacity to prevent malnutrition in Sierra Leone at the national, district and community level, the programme aimed to generate useful and relevant findings which would contribute towards evidence-informed policy making around this important issue.

 Over time, the SLRC research also focused on: